pardot/api-docs/docs/kb/api-version-3/using-prospects.md

 ## [](#creating-prospects-)Creating Prospects

-To create a propsect via the API, only a valid and unique email address is required.
+To create a prospect via the API, only a valid and unique email address is required.
 Values for any other prospect fields may also be provided in the `create` request.
 Developers are responsible for substituting specific values for parameters denoted by `<carets>`.

 _**Example:** Creating a new prospect_/api/prospect/version/3/do/create/email/[new_prospect@pardot.com](mailto:new_prospect@pardot.com)?first_name=New&amp;last_name=Prospect&amp;api_key=&amp;user_key=